guoqingbao/vllm.rs/docs/tool_calling.md

 Guided decoding is applied during the sampling loop, masking out invalid tokens at each step.

+> **Note**: Guided decoding is temporarily disabled while we migrate to a new API.
+See release notes for updates.

 ## Supported Tool Call Formats

 The parser recognizes: